 Another Ontario sports betting app that launched on April 4, 2022 is FanDuel Sportsbook Ontario.

-There are also some great Ontario sports betting apps expected to go live soon after the April 4 launch date.
+There are also some great Ontario sports betting apps expected to go live after the initial April 4 launch date.
 The mobile sportsbook Betway Canada went live on August 1, 2022 and will bring another great mobile experience to the Ontario sports betting market.

 Ontario Online Sports Betting: Scouting Report